 Summary of NFFC process and outcomes

 The Not for Further Consideration (NFFC) process was introduced into the peer review of Project Grants in 2010.
-This process identifies the least competitive applications received by NHMRC based on initial scores provided by the primary and secondary spokespersons and aims to remove them from progressing further through to the face-to-face GRP process.
-A summary of the overall process may be found here.
+This process identifies and removes the least competitive applications received by NHMRC based on initial scores provided by the primary and secondary spokespersons.
+A summary of the overall process is outlined below:

-- NFFC Download All instructions for Research Administration Officers (PDF, 167KB)
+- NFFC Download All instructions for Research Administration Officers (coming soon)